NguyenT01/Shopping/README.md

     "address": "Random Street, Earth"
 }
 ```

+- Please note that this project has added Rate Limiting feature, which restricts the number of requests a client can send within a specific period of time.
+By default, the limit is set to accept **15 requests per 30 seconds**.
+You can modify it in ```appsetting.json``` file which located in ```Shopping.API``` project.

 - Moreover, ```Shopping.API``` project has a multitude of APIs waiting to be discovered.
 You can explore them by locating the ```Controller``` files in either the ```v1``` and ```v2``` folders. 🎁⛏️